purvesh7932/weather-forecast/README.md

 Run `ng serve` for a dev server.
 Navigate to Ex.`http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Setup Api PHP
+## Setup PHP api in your wamp/xampp server

 PHP source of code : `api/weather`
 Database of city : `api/db/weather.sql`

-You need to setup on your php wamp/xammp server weather api souce code already attached with this repo inside api/...
+You need to setup on your php wamp/xampp server weather api souce code already attached with this repo inside api/...

 ## How do I import a database to phpMyAdmin?